Welcome back to another guide! It’s sure been a while, but we like to take our time when it comes to compiling detailed and useful guides for you.

 Turn the jacket inside out – this will prevent pilling, keeping the fabric smooth and looking new.

-Mild detergents – with delicate fabrics, such as fleece and most jacket fabrics, a mild detergent is the best option.
+Mild detergents – with delicate fabrics, such as fleece and most jacket fabrics, mild detergent is the best option.
 Either that, or you can purchase fabric-specific detergents, but that’s a bit overkill if you ask us.
 Also, no bleacher or softener.
 If a detergent includes those, keep it for your whites!

 Low temperatures – go with cold water when washing fleece.
 Polyester has a tendency to shrink in high temperatures and that’s something you will want to avoid at all costs.
 Plus, with today’s detergents, hot water isn’t always necessary, so you can rest assured that your garment has been washed thoroughly with cold water.